rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 #### Stress Test
 - Receiving an HDMI OSD Command repeatedly for 10 times with a different string of max length from CEC Adaptor.
+- Transmit an HDMI OSD Command repeatedly for 10 times with a different string of max length to the CEC Adaptor.

 #### Hardware Fault Test
 - Introducing a Fault on the HDMI line to test the Transmit functionality.